hvent90/api-inspector/README.md

 * `subdomain` will add a subdomain to the route

 You can locate and customize the default views found in `resources/views/vendors/hvent90/api-inspector`.

+## Further Reading: Pusher
+___
+Visit http://pusher.com for more information on the Pusher service.
+It is quick, easy, and awesome.
+My implementation of Pusher in this package can be understood through Jeffrey Wayes' (of Laracasts.com) great video tutorial [great video tutorial](https://laracasts.com/lessons/pusher-awesomeness)